Saint Bernadette and Our Lady of Lourdes

 by Matthew Betts

-One hundred and sixty-four years ago today, Our Lady appeared to Saint Bernadette in Lourdes.
+One hundred and sixty-five years ago today (11 February 2023), Our Lady appeared to Saint Bernadette in Lourdes.
 The background of Bernadette's life before the apparations is so important to understanding why this place is special...

 Bernadette was born on 7 January 1844 and was baptised the following year in an old granite baptistery that the people of Lourdes are still baptised in today.
 Her father Francois Soubirous ran the Boly Mill, but money was short: though they worked hard, they were probably too generous, and Francois didn’t manage it very well.
 Eventually the business failed, and Bernadette’s father had to find other work to support his family of four children.